Herpes simplex infection of the skin

 • The diagnosis is usually based on the clinical picture and recurrence of symptoms in the same place.

-• A periocular herpes infection requires emergency consultation of an ophthalmologist.
+• A periocular herpes infection requires urgent consultation of an ophthalmologist.

 • Antiviral medication can be used to alleviate the symptoms and shorten the duration of the disease but it will not eradicate the virus.